Liverpool for sale? What's going on at Anfield

 Fenway Sports Group (FSG), which bought Liverpool in 2010 for £300m, is "inviting offers" for the club, reported The Athletic.

-Here we look at the background to a potential sale of one of the world's biggest football clubs, which could fetch an estimated £4billion.
+Here we look at the background to a potential sale of one of the world's biggest football clubs, which could fetch an estimated £4bn.

-- Have your say: How would you feel if the club is sold, Liverpool fans?
-Let us know here

 How successful has the FSG era been?